-When to Use Ensure vs. Insure - The Write Practice
+Ensure Versus Insure: Definitions and Examples

 Take fifteen minutes to write about Simon's decision to partake in the gallon challenge.
 How successful was his insurance attempt?
 Has he really ensured his digestive demise?

-Post in the comments so we can be just as grossed out as you are.
-Be sure to leave feedback on your fellow writers’ pieces!
+Post in the Pro Practice Workshop here, so we can be just as grossed out as you are.
+Be sure to leave feedback on your fellow writers' pieces!